"Waiting On Wednesday" is a weekly event, hosted over at Breaking the Spine, that spotlights upcoming releases we're eagerly anticipating.

 This week, what's really got my pages in a twist is...

-What book are you waiting for this Wednesday?
+What book are you waiting on this Wednesday?